How to Find a Qualified Workers’ Comp Massage Therapist

 - How many workers’ compensation cases have you handled?

-Financial and Operational:
+Financial and operational:

 - Do you have systems in place to continue treatment during payment delays?